jcurry/ZenPacks.ZenSystems.olsonPower/README.rst

 These are rather minimal devices that only support a very small subset of SNMP MIB-2.
 They also deliver performance data as strings rather than in a numeric format so a command script is used to gather and convert data.

-This ZenPack is Zenoss 3 compliant.
+This ZenPack is Zenoss 3 and Zenoss 4 compliant.

 Components
 ==========